helidon-io/helidon/docs/se/guides/quickstart.md

 7. Click **Download** to save the project zip archive to your computer.
 This is the Maven project that’s the basis for your Helidon Quick Start application.

 > [!TIP]
-> You can also generate the Quick Start project using the [Helidon CLI](../../cli.md).
+> You can also generate the Quick Start project using the [Helidon CLI][helidon-cli].
 Run the following command to create a Maven project in your current directory: `helidon init --batch -Dflavor=se -Dapp-type=quickstart`

 Now that you’ve generated the project, you can build a Helidon application and start experimenting.